lgw2/lgw2.github.io/_pages/about.md

 in Bozeman, Montana, advised by [Brendan Mumey](https://www.cs.montana.edu/bmumey/).
 I design and analyze algorithms and data structures for problems in computational biology.
-Specifically, I study flow network based methods for DNA sequencing and assembly and on methods for finding conserved genomic regions in the presence of missing data or without a single reference genome.
+Specifically, I study flow network based methods for DNA sequencing and assembly and methods for finding conserved genomic regions in the presence of missing data or without a single reference genome.
 I have also worked with the [Computational Topology and